airportyh/learn-asm/README.md

 ## Todos

-* write into a string buffer
-* a general purpose reverse the string
-* extract a set of useful library functions
+* extract a set of useful library functions: (atoi, itoa, reverse_string)
 * write some slightly more complex programs
 * use malloc to simulate arrays, strings, and structs
+* learn to use lea
+* maybe learn to use the stack pointer to look upwards in the stack
+* write into a string buffer (done)
+* reverse the string (done)
 * figure out how to use debugger
 * print a number w/o printf - (done)
 * convert a string number into a number (done)

+## Videos

+I made a [couple of videos](https://www.youtube.com/playlist?list=PLSq9OFrD2Q3DCb7dxmvVudikqDeQW8tNL) on this topic.